Gisellemfc/Blockbuster/README.md

 # Blockbuster

-Project elaborated in the subject of Databases of the Universidad Metropolitana in Caracas, Venezuela.
+Project elaborated in the subject of Computer Organization of the Universidad Metropolitana in Caracas, Venezuela.
 This project is a simulation of a movie rental store using Python.

 ## Authors